Percy Howard, LCSW is the President and CEO of the

 private consulting firm, and nonprofit management settings.

-Will Rhett-Mariscal, PhD, MS, is the Director for the Health
+Will Rhett-Mariscal, PhD, MS, is the Director for the Operations

-Equity team at CIBHS.
-Dr. Rhett-Mariscal has developed and
+team at CIBHS.
+Dr. Rhett-Mariscal has developed and implemented

-California’s public behavioral health system in the areas of
+public behavioral health system in the areas of health equity,

 intervention, and SUD.